Katy Mills: 1999–2006: Grand opening and early years

-The first 5,000 shoppers that came to the mall earned one of ten $1,000 shopping sprees and other great prizes.
+The first 5,000 shoppers that came to the mall earned one of ten $1,000 shopping sprees and other prizes.
 Various celebrities came to visit the mall, such as the Miss Texas pageant, former WNBA player Tina Thompson and former NFL defense tackler Ray Childress.
 One hour before the ribbon-cutting ceremony and 30 minutes after the mall opened, the Aggie Wranglers performed in the Food Court at 8:30 AM.
 Following the opening of the stores, the Houston Firefighters had a “Men of the Millennium” fashion show.
 People were eligible to register to win a 1999 Chrysler Sebring Convertible.
-At 7:30 PM, Joyce Cooling had a concert in the Food Court.
+At 7:30 p.m.
+EDT, Joyce Cooling had a concert in the food court.
 The concert was sponsored by Houston radio station, KODA.
 When the mall opened, it had 91.2% occupancy.
-Photos of the opening night can be found here, taken by Darel Rex Finley.

-Following the grand opening of the mall, there were several activities in the mall.
-Rhett Akins had a concert on October 30.
-The High Impact Squad performed in the Food Court on the same day.
-The mall hosted a giveaway to a ski trip to Steamboat, Colorado.
-Kevin and Brian Black had a concert on October 31.
-Paul Taylor had a concert on November 4.
-Ron Brown had a concert on November 11.
-People were eligible to win a trip for two people to either a Dallas Cowboys or a Green Bay Packers game on November 13.
-Starship guitarist Craig Chaquico had a concert on November 18.

-One of the most famous activities the mall hosted was a visit with Tommy Pickles and Chuckie Finster from the Nickelodeon TV series, Rugrats.
-It was hosted from November 20 through November 21.

-In 2000, Katy Mills opened more stores, such as Polo Ralph Lauren, which replaced EUROKIDS Designer Boutique and the planned Marshalls, which replaced Funkyard.
+In 2000, more stores opened, such as Polo Ralph Lauren, which replaced EUROKIDS Designer Boutique and the planned Marshalls, which replaced Funkyard.
 Verizon was also opened.
-Also, Benetton Sportsystem somehow disappeared from the mall.
-Also, The Woman's Athlete's Foot became The Athlete's Foot for Her.

-The mall wanted to be part of the MATCH Program (Mills Access to Training and Career Help) by establishing the “Katy Mills Milers” program, where when people walk a full mile around Katy Mills, they can earn great prizes for how many miles they walked.

-In 2001, Reebok, RadioShack, and Hugo Boss opened in the mall.
-In the same year, Verizon got replaced by Cingular Wireless, forcing Verizon to relocate into a kiosk in Neighborhood 6.
-NASCAR Silicon Motor Speedway permanently closed around the time, so no more rides can be taken.
+Benetton Sportsystem closed at an unknown time.
+New stores debuted in 2003, including Diamonds and More Diamond Outlet, Nextel Wireless, Suit Warehouse, Nine West and Perfumes Unlimited.
+BCBG Max Azria was also closed.